 The last option is perfect but can be difficult for men.

 The sex workers option isn’t for women.
 Women have a higher chance of having sex partners (until they become older, say 60 and above.
-Forgive me if that number isn’t correct.
-I’m male and in my thirties).
-Something like having flings is what women do in this case.
+Forgive me if that number isn’t correct.)
+Something like having flings is what women do instead of going for sex workers.

 You don’t want to choose a sexual activity without knowing what is at stake.
 Have conversations with a few older people and get their opinions.